-• Determining if a transaction price exists for US revenue recognition.
+• Determining the timing of revenue recognition for US revenue.

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.